 550 Nonprofit Management.
 (3) This course will focus on defining and categorizing the third sector and then exploring its relationship to the public sector as value guardians.
-Considerable attention will be paid to the role nonprofits play in the formulation and execution of public 592 Public Personnel Management.
-(3) Historical policy. overview of public sector hiring systems.
-Coverage
+Considerable attention will be paid to the role nonprofits play in the formulation and execution of public policy.

-- 553 International Relations.
-(3) (Colloquium) An examination of selected topics in international relations. - 558 Scope and Methods of Political Science.
-(3) Philosophy of science as it applies to political science, the study of contemporary approaches used in explaining political phenomena, and techniques of research. - 563 Seminar in American Politics.
-(3) An examination of selected major issues of American politics. - 567 Ethics in the Public Sector.
+553 International Relations.
+(3) (Colloquium) An examination of selected topics in international relations.

+558 Scope and Methods of Political Science.
+(3) Philosophy of science as it applies to political science, the study of contemporary approaches used in explaining political phenomena, and techniques of research.

+563 Seminar in American Politics.
+(3) An examination of selected major issues of American politics.

+567 Ethics in the Public Sector.
 (3) This course will examine the ethical dimensions of the public sector through an administrative responsibility lens.
-Administrative responsibility will be explored through examination of the principles of responsiveness, fairness, flexibility, honesty, accountability, and competence. - 568 Comparative Government and Politics.
+Administrative responsibility will be explored through examination of the principles of responsiveness, fairness, flexibility, honesty, accountability, and competence.

+- 568 Comparative Government and Politics.
 (3) (Colloquium) An examination of selected topics in theories of comparative government. - 571 Politics of Developing Areas.
-(3) An examination of selected topics on political systems of developing areas. - 583 Seminar in American Political Thought.
-(3) An examination of the major political theories and figures in the development of American political thought.

-- 592 Public Personnel Management.
+(3) An examination of selected topics on political systems of developing areas - 583 Seminar in American Political Thought.
+(3) An examination of the major political theories and figures in the development of American political thought. - 592 Public Personnel Management.
 (3) Historical overview of public sector hiring systems.
 Coverage of legal and management issues in personnel administration.
 Examination of political context of government recruitment. - 600 Thesis Research.
 (3) The selection and development of a thesis topic in the field of political science.
 Prerequisite: Permission required. - 601 Thesis.
-(3) Prerequisite: Permission required. - 602 Internship in Public Affairs.
-(1-3, repeatable to 6) Prerequisite: 18 semester hours with a GPA of 3.0 or above - 603 Comprehensive Examination.
+(3) Prerequisite: Permission required.

+- 602 Internship in Public Affairs.
+(1-3, repeatable to 6) Prerequisite: 18 semester hours with a GPA of 3.0 or above. - 603 Comprehensive Examination.
 (0) Students will complete a written comprehensive examination in their chosen area of emphasis.
 The examination will be graded either satisfactory or unsatisfactory and will be administered three times a year.
 Students admitted to the program in the fall of 1995 or later must pass both parts of the examination by the second attempt.
 Students failing to do so will be removed from the program.
 Graded S/U. Prerequisite: Approval of the Department Graduate Advisor. - 604 Political Science Papers.
 (0) Students in the two-paper option will write and defend two papers on topics approved by a committee of three faculty members selected by the student and approved by the Chair of the Departmental Graduate Committee.
 Graded S/U. Prerequisite: Permission of the Department Chair.

-Chairperson: Karen Sears
+Chairperson: David Lane

-Clinical/Community Mental Health Option Coordinator: Tiffany Bainter General Experimental Psychology Option Coordinator: David J. Lane

-Specialist in School Psychology Program Coordinator: TBD
+Clinical/Community Mental Health Option Coordinator: Tiffany Bainter General Experimental Psychology Option Coordinator: Sandra McFadden Specialist in School Psychology Program Coordinator: Leigh Ann Fisler